The diagnosis of cancer in the prostate gland is always shocking and concerning.

-- Get social support: Social support is fundamental for prostate cancer patients.
+- Get social support: Social support can be valuable for prostate cancer patients.
 These patients usually feel supported by their family members, but sometimes others play a significant role, too.
 Do not feel ashamed to ask for help in money-related issues, at work, or in your household tasks.
 Talk to your children and be honest about your condition.
 If you need help in this regard, look for ideas and information to find the best way for them to understand.

 - Talk to a health professional: Professionals in this field are used to talk about this.
 You won’t probably say anything they haven’t heard before, and they do have suggestions that worked with other people in the past.
 Sometimes all they need to do is listening to you, and they know this will make you feel better.
 Your general practitioner, urologist, or nurse is an excellent place to start.
 Most of us think that doctors only focus on signs and symptoms.
 But be sure to communicate how you feel both emotionally and physically.

 - Medications: Certain medications may be prescribed to you if you feel depressed or anxious.
 They are prescribed by your doctor, and only in particular situations.
-If you’re not a candidate for this type of drug, there is also complementary therapy.
+If a specific drug is not suitable, complementary therapies can also be considered.
 You can use many herbal and natural solutions to soothe you, help you recover your sleep, and reduce your anxiety levels.
 In any case, talk to your doctor about how you feel and follow his advice.

 - Do not be afraid of therapy: Some people stigmatize counseling and therapy.
 They think this is for a weak person who can’t do anything by himself.
 But these professionals are trained to help all types of people, and that includes you.
 Even resilient and very strong people need a tap in the back or seeing everything in perspective from time to time.
 So, do not be afraid or ashamed to look for counseling and therapy.